Material Transfer Agreements

 Typically, for incoming materials, the entity sending out the material will require the use of its own MTA form.
 For the purpose of outgoing material transfers, USA has standard MTA agreements on the OCIC website to cover these materials.
 Whether the material is incoming or outgoing, agreements of this type are negotiated by the Office of Commercialization and Industry Collaboration.

 University of South Alabama is a signatory to the Uniform Biological Material Transfer Agreement (UBMTA) Master Agreement, a contracting mechanism published by NIH on behalf of PHS to facilitate the transfer of biological materials between academic institutions.
 As such, it is not necessary for USA to negotiate individualized terms for each transfer of a biological material.
 Instead, an Implementing Letter is executed, which denotes the biological material as well as the providing institution and receiving institution.
-Whenever possible, the UBMTA will be utilize to expedite the transfer of applicable biological materials
+Whenever possible, the UBMTA will be utilized to expedite the transfer of applicable biological materials

 Incoming Material Transfer Agreement, i.e. receiving material